Q: What is the cost of admission?

 Q: Does the Museum supply wheelchairs?

-A: The Museum currently has one wheelchair, which is offered free of charge and on a first-come-first-served basis.
+A: The Museum currently has two wheelchairs, which are offered free of charge and on a first-come-first-served basis.

 Q: How much time should I set aside to visit the museum?